CameronSamuels/keycode/README.md

 A developer tool for `e.keyCode` in webpages.
 Use this app to find out the `e.keyCode` or `e.which` value to use in your JavaScript code for keyboard events like `onkeydown`, `onkeyup`, and `onkeypress`.

 ## How to use
-Open up [http://cameronsamuels.com/keycode](http://cameronsamuels.com/keycode) and type any key to get the keycode.
+Open up [http://cameronsamuels.com/keycode](http://cameronsamuels.com/keycode) and type any key to get the keyCode.

 In your JavaScript code, you can use the following for basic usage: